laurencelundblade/QCBOR/README.md

 QCBOR_DISABLE_PREFERRED_FLOAT (saves about 900 bytes).
 This is the primary means of reducing code on the decode side.
-More of these defines are planned than are currently implemented, but they are a little complex to implement because all the configurations must be tested.
+More of these defines are planned than are currently implemented, but they are a little complex to implement because all the combination configurations must be tested.

 ## Other Software Using QCBOR